COVID-19 (coronavirus) information

 Enrollment How-To Videos

-How to Qualify for and Declare a Chemistry or Biochemistry Major
+How to Qualify for and Declare the Microbiology Major

 Major Qualification

-As will be listed in the 2023-24 catalog, the Microbiology B.S. major qualification criteria are below.
+As listed in the 2023-24 catalog, the Microbiology B.S. major qualification criteria are below.

 Students must complete the following qualification courses, or their equivalents, each with a grade of C or higher: